gnanasuriyan/KOExtension/README.md

 KOExtension
 ===========

-KOExtension is a small lightweight framework based on knockout basically used for structuring/reusing web and mobile application easily.
+KOExtension is a small lightweight extension for knockout.
+Using this extension we can easily created well structured complex web and mobile application.